NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     How many passes of jitter solving to do, with the given number of iterations in each pass.
 Each pass uses the previously refined cameras, which improves the accuracy of the DEM constraint and the final result.

+--mapproj-dem <string (default: "")>
+    If specified, mapproject every pair of matched interest points onto this DEM and compute their distance, then percentiles of such distances for each image vs the rest and each image pair.
+This is done after bundle adjustment and outlier removal.
+Measured in meters.
+See :numref:`ba_mapproj_dem` for more details.

 --rig-config <string>
     Assume that the cameras are acquired with a set of rigs with this